Day 1, Day 2

 You are really close to the

-junction with Woods Lake and head towards Round Top Lake (the marker says
+the junction with Woods Lake and head towards Round Top Lake (the marker

-Fourth of July Lake).
-You are pretty much done with the uphill at this
+says Fourth of July Lake).
+You are pretty much done with the uphill

-point.
-You follow the trail past the Sisters and through a notch before
+at this point.
+You follow the trail past the Sisters and through a notch

-you get to Fourth of July Peak.
-Here is a shot of Round Top Lake and the
+before you get to Fourth of July Peak.
+Here is a shot of Round Top Lake

-glacial looking color of the lake.
-I did put my hand in some of the water
+and the glacial looking color of the lake.
+I did put my hand in some

-out here, yes it was cold.
-That white stuff was melting and keeping water
+of the water out here, yes it was cold.
+That white stuff was melting

 I am looking back toward Round Top Lake in this shot before the trail starts to curve around the last Sister.